Changuinola District: Geography

+Changuinola District is one of the 82 districts of Panama.
+It is part of the Bocas del Toro Province.
+It is spread over an area of 2222.5 km2.

 Climate

 Changuinola has a coastal location with a tropical climate.
 The area does not have a predictable dry season.
 The driest times are late August to mid-October, February, and March.
 Changuinola is humid.
 Thundershowers and heavy rain are common.
 Normal temperatures are consistent all year (Hi: 80°-84 °F, low: 71°-75 °F).
 Due to its low latitude, sunrise is around 6 AM, and sunset is around 6 PM local time.
 These times vary slightly during the year.
 Weather data is collected at Captain Manuel Nino International Airport in Changuinola.